Skip to main content

 Disable Steps

 Disabling a step keeps it in the workflow but excludes it from being executed as part of the workflow execution.
-To disable a step, select it in the designer and click the Disable icon in the menu above it.
-Remember, if other steps depend on it, you might need to change some settings for everything to work right.
+To disable a step, select it in the Designer and click the Disable icon in the menu above it.
+If subsequent steps depend on the disabled step, you might need to change some settings for the workflow to run correctly.

 Did this answer your question?